(CNN)Here's a look at weapons inspections in Iraq from 1991 to 2007.

 May 1996 - Al-Hakam, a facility used to produce biological weapons agents, is destroyed.

 September 25, 1997 - During an inspection of a food laboratory, inspectors seize suspicious documents concerning bacteria and chemicals.
-The documents originate from the Iraqi Special Security Office.
+The documents originated from the Iraqi Special Security Office.
 UNSCOM is prevented from inspecting SSO's headquarters.

 August 5, 1998 - Iraq decides to suspend cooperation with UNSCOM until its demands for an end to the embargo and a reorganization of UNSCOM are met.